mobizt/FirebaseClient/README.md

 The `getAuth` function is the function to get user auth data (`user_auth_data`) from these authentication provider classes.

+> [!NOTE]
-Note that the user auth data will be coppied and use internally, then changing these authentication provider classes's data cannot affect the authentication process unless `FirebaseApp` was re-initializing.
+> The user auth data will be coppied and use internally, then changing these authentication provider classes's data cannot affect the authentication process unless `FirebaseApp` was re-initializing.

 The UID for signed in user can be obtained from `getUid()` of the `FirebaseApp` member function.